K-8 Teacher

 Description

-• $120,000 annual W2 salary paid weekly, with health, dental, and vision benefits starting day one
+• $120,000/year W2 salary paid weekly, with health, dental, and vision benefits starting on day one

-• Full-time position (40 hours per week), on-site at Alpha School's Kirkland, WA campus (temporary assignment at a different Alpha campus may occur prior to Kirkland opening)
+• Full-time role (40 hours per week), on-site at Alpha School's Kirkland, WA campus (potential temporary assignment at another Alpha campus prior to Kirkland opening)

-• Valid Washington State Teaching Certificate mandatory.
-Without certification, no interview will be scheduled.
+• Valid Washington State Teaching Certificate is mandatory.
+Without it, there will be no interview.

-You hold a WA teaching certificate.
-The real question is whether you still want to fill your days with lectures, grading stacks of papers, and delivering standardized curriculum to every student the same way.
+You hold a current WA teaching certificate.
+What remains to be determined is whether you still want your days filled with lectures, grading stacks of papers, and delivering standardized curriculum to every student.

 Your role here is not traditional teaching.
 You are a motivator.
-The most powerful support you can offer a student who reaches 99% of their weekly target is to insist it is not finished.
-If that idea troubles you, this may not be the right fit.
-If it energizes you—because maintaining high standards is how you communicate belief in a student's potential—then continue reading.
+The most meaningful support you can offer a student who reaches 99% of their weekly target is to refuse to accept it as finished.
+If that idea creates discomfort, this role is not for you.
+If it energizes you—because maintaining high standards is how you demonstrate belief in a student's capacity—then continue reading.

-Alpha students complete their academic work through AI-driven adaptive applications.
-There are no lectures, textbooks, or lesson plans to prepare on weekends.
-Roughly 60% of your time is spent facilitating one-hour life-skills workshops covering public speaking, concentration, and constructive feedback.
-Approximately 30% involves meeting with students individually or in small groups, analyzing Coachbot data, and driving each learner toward their weekly app progression benchmarks.
-The remaining 10% is dedicated to reviewing performance metrics and translating them into actionable coaching strategies for the following week.
-You will not follow a rigid script; the most effective Guides modify existing workshops and create new ones when they identify unmet needs.
+At Alpha, academic learning happens through AI-driven adaptive applications.
+There are no lectures, no textbooks, and no lesson plans consuming your Sunday evenings.
+Approximately 60% of your time is spent facilitating one-hour life-skills workshops covering public speaking, concentration, and constructive feedback.
+Around 30% is dedicated to individual and small-group sessions where you review Coachbot analytics and guide each student toward their weekly app progression goals.
+The remaining 10% involves analyzing performance data to shape the following week's coaching strategy.
+You will not follow a rigid script; the most effective Guides adjust existing workshops and develop new ones when they identify unmet needs.

-Excellence in this role is not defined by "engaging activities."
+Success in this role is not defined by "engaging activities."
 It is measured by tangible progress.
-A successful semester means at least 90% of your cohort demonstrates pre-to-post growth on Test2Pass, at least 90% meets their weekly learning-app progression targets, and students rate their experience with you at 4 out of 5 or higher.
-Falling short on any of these three metrics means you have not fulfilled the role.
-Once you consistently uphold these standards, advancement to Lead Guide becomes possible—mentoring newer Guides while continuing to lead a cohort—with further progression to Campus Lead.
+A semester is successful when at least 90% of your cohort demonstrates pre-to-post gains on Test2Pass, at least 90% meet their weekly learning-app progression benchmarks, and students rate their experience with you at 4 out of 5 or higher.
+Falling short on any of these three metrics means the role is not a fit.
+As you consistently uphold these standards, advancement opportunities open—first to Lead Guide, where you mentor newer Guides while continuing to lead a cohort, and eventually to Campus Lead.

-If you prefer ready-made curriculum or believe that warmth and rigor cannot coexist, this position is not suitable.
-If your WA certificate is current and you are driven by the prospect of coaching K-8 students to measurable outcomes rather than lecturing from a textbook, submit your application today.
+If you prefer ready-made curriculum delivered to you, or if you see warmth and rigorous expectations as conflicting values, this position will not suit you.
+If your WA certificate is active and you are motivated by coaching K-8 students toward measurable results rather than lecturing from a textbook, submit your application today.

 What you will be doing

-• Facilitating one-hour life-skills workshops for K-8 cohorts covering public speaking, concentration, and constructive feedback, modifying existing content and creating new sessions when gaps are identified
+• Facilitating one-hour life-skills workshops for K-8 cohorts covering topics such as public speaking, concentration, and constructive feedback—modifying the existing framework and creating new sessions when you identify a need

-• Administering Test2Pass pre- and post-assessments and guiding students who have not yet achieved mastery until they do
+• Administering Test2Pass pre- and post-assessments and providing coaching to students until they achieve demonstrated mastery

-• Conducting daily individual and small-group coaching sessions that drive every student toward their weekly app progression benchmarks, leveraging Coachbot analytics, Alpha's incentive structures (school currency, leaderboards), and your rapport with each child to overcome resistance
+• Conducting daily individual and small-group motivation sessions to guide every student toward their weekly app progression benchmarks, leveraging Coachbot analytics, Alpha's incentive structures (school currency, leaderboards), and your rapport with each child to overcome resistance

-• Analyzing weekly performance metrics, identifying struggling students early, and implementing corrective interventions within the same week
+• Analyzing weekly performance metrics, identifying struggling students promptly, and implementing corrective interventions within the same week

 What you will NOT be doing

-• Delivering whiteboard lectures or preparing daily lesson plans; academic content is delivered through the applications, not by you
+• Delivering whiteboard lectures or creating daily lesson plans; academic content is embedded in the apps, not delivered by you

-• Creating curriculum materials from the ground up; you animate a proven framework through energy and narrative
+• Developing curriculum from the ground up; you animate a tested framework with energy and narrative skill

-• Passively monitoring students at computers or allowing them to disengage throughout the day; motivation in this role is proactive, individualized, and persistent
+• Passively monitoring students at computers or allowing them to disengage throughout the day; motivation in this role is proactive, individualized, and sustained

-• Reducing a weekly target or advancing a student without confirmed mastery in order to maintain schedule or sidestep difficult conversations
+• Reducing a weekly target or advancing a student without demonstrated mastery to maintain schedule or sidestep difficult conversations

-• Evaluating homework assignments or handling parent correspondence
+• Evaluating homework assignments or managing parent correspondence

 Key responsibilities

-Guide a K-8 cohort to verifiable mastery of life skills and weekly learning-app progression benchmarks.
+Guide a K-8 cohort toward measurable mastery of life skills and consistent achievement of weekly learning-app progression benchmarks.

 Candidate requirements

-• Current, valid Washington State Teaching Certificate (issued by WA OSPI) or capacity to secure one promptly
+• Active, valid Washington State Teaching Certificate (issued by WA OSPI) or the ability to secure one promptly

-• Able to work full-time (40 hours per week) on-site at Alpha School's Kirkland, WA campus (with potential temporary assignment at another Alpha campus before Kirkland opens)
+• Availability to work full-time (40 hours per week) on-site at Alpha School's Kirkland, WA campus (with possible temporary assignment at another Alpha campus before Kirkland opens)

-• Comfortable allowing AI to deliver instructional content while you concentrate on motivation and life-skills coaching
+• Comfort with allowing AI to manage instructional content while you concentrate on motivation and life-skills coaching

 Nice to have

-• Background working with K-8 students in any setting (classroom instruction, tutoring, athletics, debate, theater, camps, or after-school programming)
+• Experience engaging with K-8 children in any setting (classroom instruction, tutoring, athletics, debate, theater, camps, or after-school programming)

-• Demonstrated record of personal excellence (academic, athletic, or professional), showing that holding others to rigorous standards is an ingrained habit rather than an affectation
+• Background of notable personal achievement (academic, athletic, or professional) that makes holding others to demanding standards a natural behavior rather than an adopted stance

-• Narrative ability and stage presence sufficient to engage a room of 12-year-olds for an hour without needing to raise your voice
+• Narrative and presentation skills capable of commanding the attention of a room full of 12-year-olds for an hour without escalating your volume

 Meet a successful candidate